lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 Constraints may include:

-* low achievable bitrate/throughput (including limits on duty cycle),
+* low achievable bitrate/throughput, including limits on communication duty cycle (for example, restrictions on transmit airtime or receive availability; see also {{poweruse}});

-* high packet loss and high variability of packet loss (or, conversely, delivery rate),
+* high packet loss and high variability of packet loss (or, conversely, delivery rate);

-* highly asymmetric link characteristics,
+* highly asymmetric link characteristics;

-* severe penalties for using larger packets (e.g., high packet loss due to link-layer fragmentation),
+* severe penalties for using larger packets (e.g., high packet loss due to link-layer fragmentation);

-* limits on reachability over time (a substantial number of devices may power off at any point in time but periodically "wake up" and can communicate for brief periods of time), and
+* limits on reachability over time (a substantial number of devices may power off at any point in time but periodically "wake up" and can communicate for brief periods of time); and

 * lack of (or severe constraints on) advanced services such as IP multicast.